ExcelsKennedy2/mpesaIntegration/README.md

 	 2. django-admin startapp APP_NAME   (to run this ensure you're inside the project directory)

-after that go inside the settings file and install your app. configure your urls and you'll be ood to go
+after that go inside the settings file and install your app. configure your urls and you'll be good to go